Cocaine intoxication: Signs and symptoms

 Cocaine increases alertness, feelings of well-being, euphoria, energy, sociability, and sexuality.
 The former are some of the desired effects of cocaine intoxication.
-Not having the normal use of mental faculties by reason of the introduction of cocaine is defined drug intoxication by the laws in America, Europe, and most of the rest of the World, and it is a serious crime in specific contexts (e.g., in drug-impaired driving).
+Not having the normal use of mental faculties by reason of the introduction of cocaine is defined drug intoxication by the laws in America, Europe, and most of the rest of the world, and it is a serious crime in specific contexts (e.g., in drug-impaired driving).

 Mild adverse effects include anxiety, increased temperature, paranoia, restlessness, and teeth grinding.
 With prolonged use, the drug can cause chronic complications like insomnia, weight loss, anorexia, persistent tachycardia, heart failure, kidney failure, hallucinations, and paranoid delusions.

 Depression with suicidal ideation may develop in heavy users.
 Finally, a loss of vesicular monoamine transporters, neurofilament proteins, and other morphological changes appear to indicate a long-term damage to dopamine neurons.
-Chronic intranasal usage can degrade the cartilage separating the nostrils (the nasal septum), which can eventually lead to its complete disappearance.
+Chronic intranasal usage can degrade the cartilage separating the nostrils (the nasal septum), which can eventually lead to its complete disappearance, a condition known as Cocaine-Induced Midline Destructive Lesions (CIMDL).

-Studies have shown that cocaine usage during pregnancy triggers premature labor and may lead to abruptio placentae.
+Studies have shown that cocaine usage during pregnancy triggers premature labor and may lead to placental abruption.

 In cases of severe acute intoxication, potentially lethal adverse effects include prolonged episodes of arrhythmia (i.e., a group of abnormal heart rhythms that also include tachycardia), heavy hypoglycemia, tremors, convulsions, hyperthermia (i.e., markedly increased core temperature), untreated uremia, myocardial infarction, stroke, and sudden cardiac arrest.